 Stoke City's Republic of Ireland international James McClean will again not wear a Remembrance Day poppy on his shirt this year.

-The 29-year-old did the same at his previous clubs - Sunderland, Wigan Athletic and West Bromwich Albion, said he hoped his stance would be respected.
+The 29-year-old, who did the same at his previous clubs - Sunderland, Wigan Athletic and West Bromwich Albion, said he hoped his stance would be respected.

-McClean is from Derry, where in 1972 British soldiers shot dead 13 civilian protestors during 'Bloody Sunday'.
+McClean is from Derry, where in 1972 British soldiers shot civilian protestors during 'Bloody Sunday'.

-The player said he knew many people would not agree with his decision, but asked for it to be respected.
+McClean said he knew many people would not agree with his decision.

 In a statement on Tuesday, Championship club Stoke said their other players would have poppies on their shirts.